jaredslosberg/6month_ENS/readme.md

+Data analysis repository for Kulkarni et al, [Age-associated changes in lineage composition of the enteric nervous system regulate gut health and disease][https://doi.org/10.7554/eLife.88051.1]

+BioRxiv version of our [manuscript][https://www.biorxiv.org/content/10.1101/2020.08.25.262832v1.full]

  # Analysis of 6month LMMP scRNA

-Raw FASTQs, count matrices, and metadata are available at GSE156146 Current version of our [manuscript][https://www.biorxiv.org/content/10.1101/2020.08.25.262832v1.full]
+Raw FASTQs, count matrices, and metadata are available at GSE156146.
+Cell metadata available in cell_clusters_and_metadata.csv

 Library generated with 10xv2 chemistry
-Tissue prepped by longitudinal muscle myenteric plexus (LMMP) from two 6month animals (TH, TL)
+Tissue prepped from longitudinal muscle myenteric plexus (LMMP) from two 6 month mice

 ## Preprocessing to generate counts with kallisto bustools
 Scripts in ./preprocessing/